 Homeopathy is a better and safe option for treating asthmatic bronchitis in infants and children.
 It works by boosting immunity and improving the lung capacities of the patient.
 Homeopathy also works on the airways, thereby reducing the inflammation which in turn reduces the cough and breathlessness.
 Regular homeopathic treatment for a sufficient period helps in reducing the frequency and intensity of the attacks.
-There are various homeopathic medicines, such as Arsenic album, Hepar sulphuricum, Natrum sulphuricum, Medorrhinum, and Antimonium tartaricum, which can remedy most of the diseases of the respiratory tract.
-These medicines also help in improving the general health of the patient which is affected due to the disease.
+There are various homeopathic medicines, such as Arsenic album, Hepar sulphuricum, Natrum sulphuricum, Medorrhinum, and Antimonium tartaricum, which can remedy most diseases of the respiratory tract.
+These medicines also help in improving the general health of the patient who is affected due to the disease.
 The overall recovery from this asthmatic condition with homeopathic remedies depends on the duration, severity, and frequency of the asthma episodes.

 Scope And Duration of Treatment

 - The scope of recovery is good when the case is detected/diagnosed recently.
-The early you start the homeopathic treatment the better is the recovery.
+The early you start the homeopathic treatment the better the recovery.

 - Recently (less than one year) detected cases may start responding within 6 to 8 weeks of homeopathic treatment.